ankerx/reia-ecommerce/README.md

 ## ⭐️ What did I learn

 I learned how to implement very important feature which are payments.
 Using typescript and react query working with APIs.
+Cypress is very good tool in apps like that to test all the flow that user is experiencing.

 ### Setup